New Parent information

 Can I visit the school?

 We are planning a series of open mornings, in the autumn.
-Tuesday 20th September, 9 Tuesday 27th September and Tuesday 4th October.
-To book a space, please contact firstname.lastname@example.org
+Dates to be confirmed in September.
+To book a space, please contact firstname.lastname@example.org For an informal visit to view the school, please do get in touch.

 Most mornings will begin at 9:15 with a chance for you to step in and hear the children sing before a walk around the school with our Year 6 pupils.
 Following that, there will be an opportunity to meet with the Headteacher, Julie Burton, over a cup of tea or coffee for a brief presentation and Q&A.